Trademark Application in Turkey

 1. How long does trademark registration take in Turkey?

-An unopposed Turkish trademark application typically reaches registration in 6 to 8 months from the filing date.
-If an opposition is filed during the 2-month publication period, the process can extend to 12–18 months depending on the complexity of the dispute and any YİDK appeals.
+An unopposed Turkish trademark application usually reaches registration in 6 to 8 months from the filing date.
+If an opposition is filed during the 2-month publication period, the process can stretch out to 12–18 months, depending on the complexity of the dispute and any YİDK appeals.

 2. Can foreigners register a trademark in Turkey?